huggle/huggle3-qt-lx/README.md

 git submodule update
 ```

-If you didn't download this repository using git, there should be a guide on where you can download the libraries from in the respective folders.
+If you did not download this repository using git, there should be a guide on where you can download the libraries from in the respective folders.

 Libraries and tools you need to have to build:
 * C++11 compiler